Phoenix Wright: Ace Attorney – Spirit of Justice: Release

 The game was released in Japan on June 9, 2016, and digitally through the Nintendo eShop in North America and Europe on September 8, 2016.
 Japanese first print copies of the game include two short, out-of-continuity bonus episodes featuring Phoenix and Apollo, along with three downloadable costumes.
 This content was later released in English markets; the costume set was released alongside the game and was free for the first week, while the first and second bonus episodes were released on September 15, 2016 and September 22, 2016 under the name "Asinine Attorney", each one packaged with an additional 3DS menu theme.
 A limited edition containing a drama CD, a plush toy, a tote bag, and a visual poster card book, was also made available in Japan.
 A second costume set, based on Capcom's Sengoku Basara series, was released in Japan on June 23.
 An additional episode, "Turnabout Time Traveler" (時を越える逆転), was released as downloadable content on June 30, 2016 in Japan, and was free to download until July 20, 2016; the episode was released in English on September 29, 2016.

-The game was later ported to mobile platforms, receiving a worldwide release for iOS and Android systems on September 21, 2017.
+The game was later ported with high-resolution graphics to mobile platforms, receiving a worldwide release for iOS and Android systems on September 21, 2017.
 The mobile releases allow for cases to be purchased individually or in a complete pack; the first costume set and "Turnabout Time Traveler" case were also released as downloadable content for the mobile versions.
+It was also released on January 25, 2024 on Nintendo Switch, PlayStation 4, Windows and Xbox One, as part of the Apollo Justice: Ace Attorney Trilogy compilation, alongside the previous games Apollo Justice and Dual Destinies, and includes "Turnabout Time Traveler" and the first DLC costume set.